inverse-inc/packetfence-dhcp-forwarder/README.md

 * nssm status DHCP-Forwarder (should show a running state)
 * nssm edit DHCP-Forwarder

-The service is run with default System account.
+The service is executed with default System account.
 Edit accordingly.

 dhcp-forwarder
 --------------